-Motorway bridge collapses in northern Italy after landslide
+No casualties reported after Italian motorway bridge collapses in landslide

-MILAN (Reuters) - A motorway bridge collapsed on Sunday in Italy’s northwestern region of Liguria near the coastal city of Savona, following a massive landslide caused by recent bad weather.
+MILAN (Reuters) - A motorway bridge collapsed on Sunday in Italy’s northwestern region of Liguria near the coastal city of Savona, following a massive landslide caused by recent heavy rain.

+No casualties had been reported to date, SIAS, the company which operates the A6 highway linking the coast to Turin, said in a statement.

+“Everyone’s effort at this stage is aimed at confirming that this is the case” Autostrada dei Fiori, a unit of SIAS, said.

+SIAS said the collapse of around 20 meters of the 50-meter long viaduct located just outside Savona came after an “exceptional” landslide caused by days of heavy rain.

+The landslide originated from a mountain which overlooks the motorway and hit one of the pillars of the bridge at around 2 p.m.
+(1300 GMT), SIAS said, adding that it was not responsible for the condition of the mountain.

-It was not immediately clear if there were any casualties.
-Liguria’s president Giovanni Toti said in a news conference that one car was reportedly involved but that he had no evidence and searches were continuing.
+Earlier on Sunday, Liguria’s president Giovanni Toti said at a news conference that the bridge collapse might have affected one car but that he had no evidence and searches were continuing.

-The 50-meter long viaduct is located just outside Savona on the A6 highway which links the coast to Turin.
-A spokesman for SIAS, the company operating the highway, said it was carrying out investigations to assess the situation.

 Liguria is the same region where a motorway bridge collapsed last year in Genoa, killing 43 people.
 Known as the Morandi Bridge, it was operated by Autostrade per l’Italia, a unit of infrastructure group Atlantia.